OluwaseunOjeleye/Machine-Learning-and-Deep-Learning-Projects/README.md

 6. **[Logistic Regression](https://github.com/OluwaseunOjeleye/Machine-Learning-and-Deep-Learning/tree/master/Logistic%20Regression)**: implemented with Python.

-The machine learning algorithms implementations were used to work on machine learning projects such as:
+The machine learning algorithms' implementations were used to work on machine learning projects such as:

 1. Iris flowers classification